 Who owns and manages Laurel Lake?

-Laurel Lake Retirement Community is independently owned and operated.
+Laurel Lake Retirement Community is an independent, not-for-profit Life Plan Community.
 Incorporated in 1985 as a not-for-profit 501(c)(3) corporation, Laurel Lake is governed by a volunteer

 Board of Directors comprised of distinguished Northeast Ohio professionals and Laurel Lake resident representatives.
-The Executive Director and Leadership Team are responsible for day-to-day management of the community.
+The Chief Executive Officer and Leadership Team are responsible for day-to-day management of the community.
 Together, the Laurel Lake Board and Leadership Team guide and direct the growth of our organization.

 As a not-for-profit corporation, monies are directed back into the Laurel Lake community for campus improvements and service enhancements - or used to support vital community benefit programs in our region.

 Does Laurel Lake have a Mission Statement?

 Laurel Lake strives to be the community of choice for adults who aspire to lead lives filled with meaning, purpose, and lifelong opportunities for growth and service.